Skip to content

 '[a-zA-Z][a-zA-Z\d\-_]*(\s[a-zA-Z][a-zA-Z\d\-_]*)*'.

-A pull request to fix this issue was merged in February 2023 but has not been included in all Magento releases.
-Apply the following patch to allow Tailwind class names in layout XML (contributed by Arjen Miedema):
+A pull request to fix the Magento XML schema was merged in February 2023 but has not been included in all Magento releases.
+You can apply the following patch to your Magento installation to widen the allowed character set in htmlClass values (contributed by Arjen Miedema).

 @package magento/framework